stacyford/portfolio/docs/examples/debug-kubernetes.md

+---
-# Debug Operations in Kubernetes
+title: Debug Operations in Kubernetes
+---

 This document provides an overview of the most common ways to troubleshoot your pods with the `kubectl` command.